-Some actions taken by the City Council require more than a simple majority vote of approval as required by either the Charter or State statutes.
+Some actions taken by the City Council require more than a simple majority vote of the Councilmembers present for approval as may be required by either the Charter or State statutes.

 a.
 Charter Amendment - Two-thirds Vote

 An Ordinance submitting a proposed Charter amendment must be adopted by a two-thirds vote of the full City Council.